GitMubarak/wp-display-faq/readme.txt

 == Frequently Asked Questions ==

-= I have installed the plugin.
-What next? =
+= How to display FAQs in any post or page =

+Please go to WordPress Admin -> WP FAQs -> Add New FAQ and add your FAQs.
+Copy the Shorcode [wp_display_faq] and use it in any page or post.

+= How to display FAQs to Woocommerce product page =

-Please go to Admin -> WP FAQs menu and Add your FAQs.
-Copy the Shorcode [wp_display_faq] and use it in any page.
+Please go to WordPress Admin -> WP FAQs -> Add New FAQ and add your FAQs.
+Now from the FAQs Information section select FAQ for -> WooCommerce.
+After that Select the WooCommerce Product fromt the "Select WC Product" dropdown.
+Now you should see the FAQs in that Product FAQs tab section.

 = How Can I Display FAQs From a Category? =